ArtiSynth Installation Guide for Linux

 /home/roger/artisynth_core/lib

-4 Installing Java
+4 Java JDK Requirements

 ArtiSynth requires that you have a full 64-bit Java development kit (JDK) installed.
 A JDK comes with a Java compiler, whereas the simpler Java run time environment (JRE) does not.
-Note, however, that a JDK usually includes a JRE.

 Important: on ARM-based machines, you must still install a 64-bit Intel-based JDK which must then execute through an Intel compatibility layer.
 Invocation of the compatibility layer should generally be invisible to the user.
 64-bit Intel-based JDKs contain the string x64 in their download names, whereas ARM-based JDKs contain aarch64 or arm32.